Tables

 Capture the caption for a table in a caption element.

-Capture the table data in a table element (for an XML-encoded table) or a graphic element (for a graphical table).
+Capture the table data in a graphic element (for a graphical table) or in a table element (for an XML-encoded table).

 Capture multiple tables that are grouped and referenced together in a table-wrap-group element.